 Mountain Lamp Residents

-Mountain Lamp currently has two resident temple keepers: Matt and Lisa, as well as one intern, who hold our Daily Practice Schedule, coordinate retreats, manage the property and keep things running.
+Mountain Lamp currently has two resident temple keepers: Matt and Lisa, who hold our Daily Practice Schedule, coordinate retreats, manage the property and keep things running.

 Templekeepers at Mountain Lamp